 '''

 public interface Service {

 public void cleanup();

-}

 '''

-services only used at bootstrap and need to be cleaned afterwards in order not to consume memory.
-A service that implements specialized org.jboss.weld.bootstrap.api.BootstrapService interface cleanupAfterBoot() method invocation once Weld initialization is finished but before the deployment is put into service.
+are only Certain services used at bootstrap and need to be cleaned afterwards in order not to consume memory. Α service that implements the specialized org.jboss.weld.bootstrap.api.BootstrapService interface receives a cleanupAfterBoot() method invocation once Weld initialization is finished but before the deployment is put into service.